wcarc-on/wcarc-site/presentations/va3ka_ve3cvg_digital_on_hf.md

 ## PSK-31 - Technical Info
 * By comparing the 31Hz bandwidth of PSK31 against a CW filter of 500 Hz; 10 * log (500/31) dB = 12 dB, reveals that a CW transmitter must put out 15 to 18 times more power than a PSK31 transmitter, to achieve the same S/N ratio at the Rx
-* phase shift keying (bpsk or qsk) - 2 pure tones 31Hz apart
+* phase shift keying (BPSK or QPSK) - 2 pure tones 31Hz apart
 * 0 bit in the data stream generates a 180° audio phase shift, but 1 does not
 * Decoding uses Viterbi decoder - 5 bit pipeline for 32 parallel functions
-* QPSK mode is very accurate but requires 4 Herz freq stability
+* QPSK mode is very accurate but requires 4 Hertz frequency stability

 ## SSTV
 * MMSSTV - software solution that has made hardware obsolete
 * By JE3HHT Makoto Mori and it's freeware
 * MMSSTV supports numerous subsets of the following modes: Robot, AVT90, Scottie, Martin, SC2, PD, P3, P5, P7, MP,MR,ML
-* Uses the same soundcard + computer setup as PSK31, etc.
+* Uses the same sound card + computer setup as PSK31, etc.
 * There are other software packages but this is the ultimate

 ## Hardware
-* Computer 486 with 16 bit soundcard at least
+* Computer 486 with 16 bit sound card at least
-  - Almost every Creative Labs or clone works ok
+  - Almost every Creative Labs or clone works OK
   - Faster computers are better + Windows 98 or above is better
 * Interface - provides elegant connectivity between computer and radio
   - Rigblaster - Cadillac - $60+ USD